MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 3. for Unmanaged Phones (Generic SIP), if the phones support Broadsoft Extensions SIP Event Package for remote talk/hold (*SIP NOTIFY - Event: talk/hold*).
 4. if the phone is configured to [maintain a Persistent Connection (Genesys Cloud feature)](https://help.mypurecloud.com/?p=134672) or not.

+The type of user interface used by the Contact Center Agents - Genesys Cloud Web/Desktop app or Genesys Cloud Embeddable Framework - also matters.
-And if you are using Genesys Cloud Embeddable Framework as user interface, this will provide more programmatic options using the available Interaction.updateState and clickToDial actions.
+Indeed, if your agents are using Genesys Cloud Embeddable Framework as user interface, the Interaction.updateState and clickToDial actions will provide additional programmatic possibilities.

 ### OAuth Authorization Type: